VladimirBangPow/DataStructures/README.md

 2. The root and leaves are always black
 3. If a node is red then its children are always black
 4. All paths from a node to its nill descendants contain the same number of black nodes.
-5. The longest path is no longer than twice the length of the shortest path. (root to nil)
+5. This is less of a rule and more of a side effect.
+The longest path is no longer than twice the length of the shortest path. (root to nil)

 https://www.youtube.com/watch?v=qvZGUFHWChY